 Welcome.
 This is a community web site for the villages of Exbourne and Jacobstowe in Devon, England, along with the nearby villages of Meeth, and town of Hatherleigh.
 Anything related to these places can find a home here free of charge, thanks to our sponsors.
 Please take time to read their pages (left, or see home)

-We understand that if a public meeting is called by Exbourne and Jacobstowe Parish Council to discuss a formal application (should it go ahead) then that meeting will be held in Hatherleigh Community Centre.
+Separately we learn that if a public meeting is called by Exbourne and Jacobstowe Parish Council to discuss the application (should it go ahead) then that meeting will be held in Hatherleigh Community Centre.
 This makes sense given that the West Down project would affect people over a much wider area than just Exbourne and Jacobstowe e.g. the views from Hatherleigh Moor, Inwardleigh and elsewhere.

 Council Minutes Finally Up to Date

 We're delighted to report that our file of Council Minutes is now fully up to date so if you've been wondering what's been going on in political Exbourne here's your chance to catch up with February - August news.
 The minutes are actually well worth a read, not just to ensure that 'something's being done' but also to catch up on how your chosen councillors are performing.
 Wind Turbine Public Meetings, Playing Field changes, Boundary Reviews in 2015, Lengthsman news and Planning issues are among the topics.
 August is here and the rest are indexed here.